Stem cells: What they are and what they do

-People who might benefit from stem cell therapies include those with spinal cord injuries, type 1 diabetes, Parkinson's disease, Alzheimer's disease, heart disease, stroke, burns, cancer and osteoarthritis.
+People who might benefit from stem cell therapies include those with spinal cord injuries, type 1 diabetes, Parkinson's disease, amyotrophic lateral sclerosis, Alzheimer's disease, heart disease, stroke, burns, cancer and osteoarthritis.

 Stem cells may have the potential to be grown to become new tissue for use in transplant and regenerative medicine.
 Researchers continue to advance the knowledge on stem cells and their applications in transplant and regenerative medicine.

 Test new drugs for safety and effectiveness.
-Before using new drugs in people, some types of stem cells are useful to test the safety and quality of investigational drugs.
-This type of testing will most likely first have a direct impact on drug development for cardiac toxicity testing.
+Before using investigational drugs in people, researchers can use some types of stem cells to test the drugs for safety and quality.
+This type of testing will most likely first have a direct impact on drug development first for cardiac toxicity testing.

 New areas of study include the effectiveness of using human stem cells that have been programmed into tissue-specific cells to test new drugs.
-For testing of new drugs to be accurate, the cells must be programmed to acquire properties of the type of cells to be tested.
+For the testing of new drugs to be accurate, the cells must be programmed to acquire properties of the type of cells targeted by the drug.
 Techniques to program cells into specific cells continue to be studied.